Ever heard of Pepsi, McDonald's, or Johnson & Johnson?

 Well, all these companies function on a divisional organizational structure, and for very good reason.

-Divisional structure works by organizing companies by product, market, or location.
+Divisional structure works by organizing companies by product, customer needs, or location.

-For example, a retail company may organize its team by clothing type, with separate departments for children’s clothes, women’s clothes, and men’s clothes.
+For example, a retail company may organize its team by customer segment, with separate departments for offering children’s, men’s, or women’s clothing.
 A music app might organize its company by market, with a department for music geared towards young people and another department geared towards music for older people.
-A chain restaurant may divide its organization by location because people have different tastes in different places, e.g. a McDonald's in the U.S. will be serving up different food than a McDonald's in Asia.
+A chain restaurant may divide its organization by location because people have different tastes in different places, e.g., a McDonald's in the U.S. will be serving up different food than a McDonald's in Asia.
+A manufacturing company might have separate teams to fulfill a large number of complex business functions.

-In a divisional structure, each division has its own management, HR, finance, and marketing teams.
-The managers report to the CEO.
-This means that each division is like its own self-contained company, which can be both advantageous and disadvantageous, as we’ll discuss below.
+A key characteristic of this structure is that each division has its own management, HR, finance, and marketing teams.
+The divisional managers then report to the CEO.
+This means that each division is like its own self-contained business unit, which can be both advantageous and disadvantageous, as we’ll discuss below.

 So what type of organization is well-suited for a divisional organizational structure?